flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/dir.md

 After selecting a waypoint (now in 1L data field) an amber DIRECT functions appears in 6R.

 Pressing DIRECT inserts the selected DIR TO waypoint in 1L into the flight plan as the active leg and next waypoint.
-The aircraft immediately starts turing towards the waypoints.
+The aircraft immediately starts turning towards the waypoint.

 ### DIRECT TO (2R)